xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 FROM mcr.microsoft.com/vscode/devcontainers/dotnet:0-${VARIANT}
 ```

-VS Code prompts me to reopen in the Dev Container, and will then build the docker file.
+VS Code will then prompt to Repen in the Dev Container, selecting this will relaunch VS Code and build the docker file.
 Once complete, we're good to go.

 ### Creating the Projects